SuhasPalani/DoneWithIt/README.md

 # DoneWithIt

-DoneWithIt is a simple mobile app built with React Native for managing tasks.
+DoneWithIt is a simple mobile app built with React Native.

 ## Installation